swcarpentry/shell-novice/_episodes/04-pipefilter.md

 we can finally look at the shell's most powerful feature: the ease with which it lets us combine existing programs in new ways.
-We'll start with the directory `shell-lesson-data/exercise-data/proteins` that contains six files describing some simple organic molecules.
+We'll start with the directory `shell-lesson-data/exercise-data/proteins` that contains six files from the 2022 version of the [Living Planet Database](https://www.livingplanetindex.org/data_portal), kindly provided by the [Living Planet Index](https://www.livingplanetindex.org/).
-The `.pdb` extension indicates that these files are in Protein Data Bank format, a simple text format that specifies the type and position of each atom in the molecule.
+The `.txt` extension indicates that these files are in text format.

 ~~~
 $ ls proteins